megandieudonne/CyborgCuntGlitch/Snippets/Snippets.md

 p.
 4

 The body, neither here nor there.
 It's about the "tension of holding incompatible things together because both or all are necessary and true" (Haraway, 1984).
-It's the in-betweeness, or at the very least, the dim awareness of this. <i>Unlisted</i>
+It's here we find the in-betweeness, or at the very least, a dim awareness. <i>Unlisted</i>